Becoming a New Referee

 USSF Grassroots Referee

 This course is for all entry level referees despite their age.
-The new US Soccer online Training Center, in compliance with national law, requires users be at least 13 years old.
+The US Soccer online Learning Center, in compliance with national law, requires users be at least 13 years old.
 Those who are not at least 13 years old must wait for their 13th birthday.

 The USSF Grassroots Referee may officiate games as either a Referee or Assistant Referee from recreational youth matches to adult amateur matches.
 Once registered, all information of newly registered referees will be given to the referee assignors to ensure that all referees have the opportunity to participate in as many games as possible.
 Certified assignors assign appropriate game assignments according to the age, division and skill level of the teams with the ages and experience of the referee to ensure a good experience for both teams and the referees themselves.